coreos/coreos-kubernetes/Documentation/deploy-addons.md

 The second object is a service that provides DNS lookups over port 53 for any service that requires it.

 The third object is a Replication Controller, which consists of several different containers that work together to provide DNS lookups.
-Thre's too much going on to explain it all, but it's using health checks, resource limits, and intra-pod networking over multiple ports.
+There's too much going on to explain it all, but it's using health checks, resource limits, and intra-pod networking over multiple ports.

 Next, start the DNS add-on: